-April of 2019 we found the perfect boat for us in Florida, so we packed a bag, invited my father in law and a friend for some extra crew and flew out to Florida to sail her back to Texas so we could finish selling off our things and prepare our vessel for a life at sea.
+April of 2019 we found the perfect boat for us in Florida, so we packed a bag, invited my father in law and our friend Stephan friend for some extra crew and flew out to Florida to sail her back to Texas so we could finish selling off our things and prepare our vessel for a life at sea.

 It took 2 weeks of sailing around Florida to Pensacola where we ran into a bit of an issue completing our trip.
 A huge storm was crossing the gulf and Later hit Houston pretty bad.
 We had to stay in pensacola while that storm decided where it wanted to land and we had run out of travel time before we were all fired from our jobs .

 The night we decided Pensacola was our last stop for this trip was a heart sinking moment.
 We had planned on moving into her immediately and start saving our money while spending it on boat projects ( HAHA) By not completing this adventure my husband would have to pay another months worth of rent for his place he was staying at in Houston and we would have to pay another months of mortgage on the house I was living in in Austin.
-Not Ideal considering we were looking at pulling the mast and having our boat shipped by a big truck back to Texas Which would have easily costed us over 5k to do..
+Not Ideal considering we were hoping to moving into the boat when it got back to Texas, So our options was to pull the mast and have our boat shipped by a big truck back to Texas Which would have easily costed us over 5k to do..
 Our other option was to hire a captain to transport it but the oil rigs in the gulf around the Mississippi looked to be everywhere and if the captain fell asleep at the helm and ran into a rig that would have been absolutely everything we had been working so hard to aquire just -Trashed- It was nerve wrecking to weigh out if the lower cost was worth the risk…

 Babbaloo ( the wonderful sailor we met a few days earlier) Offered us some rations and over dinner said ” A sailboat has no place being on land, What if I sail your boat for you ” Not only did he mention to sail our boat, But at a fraction of the cost as long as my father in law joined him and He even let us borrow his car to drive back to Houston to save us expense of renting a car and his return.
 By the looks of his boat and how he carried himself John and I decided it was like fate was handing us a card that we couldn’t resist but to go all in.
 So that is exactly what we did.